 Competing Against the Odds is a photo essay about the Malian National Swimming Team and their preparation for the London 2012 Olympic Games.

-The following morning I accompanied the swimmers to their daily training session on the outskirts of the city.
-The pool was visibly too small and the water too cold, according to their trainer, but they made do.
-At the poolside the young men mixed protein powder and milk in a large plastic barrel, to supplement their diet and support their demanding physical schedule.
+The following morning I accompanied the swimmers to their daily training session in a pool that was visibly too small.
+Their coach told me that the water was also too cold.
+At the poolside the young men mixed protein powder with milk in a large plastic barrel, to supplement their diet and support their demanding physical schedule.

 Eight months later, I was thrilled to see that despite the increased level of political instability in Mali, swimmer Mamadou Soumare and his colleague Fatoumata Samessekou from the Women’s Team did make it to London to represent Mali in the 2012 Olympic Games.